MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-diagnostic-tools-sba-quickstart.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Get Started with Java Diagnostic Tool (diag4j) on AKS
+# Get Started with Spring Boot Admin component of Java Diagnostic Tool (diag4j) on AKS

 ## Introduction
 This guide provides step-by-step instructions to set up and start using the Spring Boot Admin component of the Java Diagnostic Tool (diag4j) on Azure Kubernetes Service (AKS).
 By following these steps, developers can monitor and diagnose their Java applications efficiently.